26 December 2016

 On my way out I head down towards the beautiful garden area.
 I see a group of Muslim people, four women and two men.
 One of the ladies started saying something while pointing at my sunglasses on my head and then to the camera.
 I mistook that she wanted my sunglasses or for me to take a photo.
 In actual fact, she was pointing at my face and wanted a photo of me, the white female.

 Of course I oblige to the group shot and then singular shots of each and every one of them with their arms around my shoulders.
 They were so amused and excited by the opportunity.

-I meander around the garden for a while, take photos, then head back to the museum entrance to order an Über using the free Wi-fi.
+I meander around the garden for a while, take photos, then head back to the museum entrance to order an Uber using the free Wifi.
 Jenny arrives.
 This is her real name given to her by her grandmother.
 She explains that we are in the Malay area of Kuching.
 She’s lived here all her life and hopes to visit her school friends in Perth and Melbourne next year, in October.
 We chat about lots of things.
-Jenny realises I will be here for NYE and says there will be fireworks at the waterfront which I might see from the rooftop bar at the hotel.
+Jenny realises I will be here for New Year’s Eve and says there will be fireworks at the waterfront which I might see from the rooftop bar at the hotel.
 She’s a lovely young lady.
 Very pretty too.

 I’ve decided to do a river cruise tomorrow.
 See the city from a different perspective.
 Tonight however, I’m going to meet an older couple from Melbourne at the rooftop bar by 6pm.
 They are also on the tour which starts tomorrow evening.
 I think I have just enough time to fit in a quick nap.

 29 January 2016

 Kuching, Sarawak, Malaysia

 This morning, I headed out onto the Sarawak River for a cruise in a longboat.
 Turned out that the rest of the day was quite a lazy one and that’s exactly what holidays are for!!